nexentaedge/nexentaedge.github.io/src/docs/kubernetes-solo.md

 ## Troubleshooting tips

 Kubernetes is an awesome and powerful orchestration framework.
-But when you just starting using it, it can be difficult to digest enormous set of material available online.
-In this section we collecting.
+But when you just start using it, it can be difficult to digest such enormous set of material available online.
+In this section we collecting set of commands which can help you with troubleshooting during installation:

 | Command | Notes |
 |---------------|---------|